bschulz81/AcceleratedLinearAlgebra/development/openmp/readme.txt

 2) add functions for expression handling with more than one operator, add an autodiff mechanism
 3) add functions for statistics, function minimization, auto differentiation, optimization, differential equations

+30.07.2026

+fixed bugs in the copy constructor and the use of the conjugate flag in some algorithms. began to restructure the library to separate declarations from implementations to avoid circular dependencies
+Extended the expression parser for vectors and matrices.
+It can now handle arbitrarily combined and long expressions of the form

+E= alpha(A+B)-C

+for real and complex vectors and matrices on gpu and cpu.

 24.07.2026
 replaced the bool fields in the datablock, mdspan,mdspan_data constructors with structs to make code more readable, fixed bugs in copy and move operators in mdspan and mdspan_data